sizezero/dice-probabilities/README.md

 * to provide a useful app to my game group
 * to allow me to learn android development
 * to try out github

+## Acknowledgements

+Thanks to Emma Vokurka for learning Inkscape and making me a cool icon.

+Thanks to my Pathfinder playtesting group for their great feedback: Fraser Stanton, Grace Kim, Jonathan Sari, Matthew Baldwin